Lcfvs/easy-require/ajax.md

 Modes :
 ------------

-<b>ajax.ENQUEUE :</b> [DEFAULT] It's a semi-asynchronous mode, it creates a requests queue and resolves once a time, waiting for each the response of the previous.
+<b>ajax.ENQUEUE :</b> [DEFAULT] It's a semi-asynchronous mode, it creates a requests queue and resolves once a time, &nbsp;&nbsp;&nbsp;&nbsp;waiting for each the response of the previous.<br />
-Additionally, it retry to send a failed request, periodically and it calls the onload method on success, if any.
+&nbsp;&nbsp;&nbsp;&nbsp;Additionally, it retry to send a failed request, periodically and it calls the onload method on success, if any.

-<b>ajax.ASYNC :</b>  It's an asynchronous mode, it send a request as soon as possible.
+<b>ajax.ASYNC :</b>  It's an asynchronous mode, it send a request as soon as possible.<br />
-Additionally, it calls the onload method on success, if any.
+&nbsp;&nbsp;&nbsp;&nbsp;Additionally, it calls the onload method on success, if any.

 <b>ajax.SYNC :</b>  It's a synchronous mode, it send a request and wait the response.